Bukovel (counter unmanned aircraft system)

 The Bukovel-AD (Буковель-AD) is a Ukrainian anti-drone electronic warfare system.

 Description

 The Bukovel-AD is a counter-unmanned aircraft system (CUAS) produced by the Ukrainian firm Proximus.
 It is designed to detect unmanned aerial vehicles (UAVs) at up to 100 km range and jam data transmission between the UAV and its controllers at 20 km.
 It can block GPS, GLONASS, Galileo, and Beidou positioning systems.
 The system can be mounted on various vehicles, as well as on tripods and takes two minutes to deploy.
+The technology of the Bukovel-AD has reportedly influenced other anti-drone systems, such as the Greek Centauros.
+Some defense analysts have noted technical similarities between the two, suggesting that the Centauros may be based on or produced under license from the Bukovel system.

 Operational history

 The Ukrainian Armed Forces have used the Bukovel-AD in the war in Donbass, bringing down Russian Orlan-10 drones.